The Troubles in Ulster (1920–1922): Derry 1920

-1920 Belfast Shipyard Worker Clearances & "Pogroms"
+Older Belfast shipyard worker "clearances"

-The large-scale shipyard clearances of July 1920 were preceded by a similar action in July, 1912.
-Both the 1912 and 1920 clearances were of Catholic shipyard workers and Protestant trade unionists, but the 1912 clearances were on a smaller scale.
-The event that triggered the 1912 workplace expulsions took place far from Belfast in Castledawson, County Londonderry when a member of the Ancient Order of Hibernians snatched a British flag from the hands of a young boy – causing rioting.
+The large-scale violence of July 1920 - June 1922 was preceded by similar actions in June 1898 and July 1912.
+The 1898, 1912 and 1920 "clearances" were made all of Catholic shipyard workers, Socialists and Protestant trade unionists.
+In the 1898 "clearances", approximately 700 Catholic workers were driven from shipyards, linen mills and other businesses where Protestants were in the majority.
+The 1912 clearances resulted in many assaults with thousands of Catholics and Protestant being forcibly removed from their jobs.
+The events that triggered the 1912 workplace expulsions were the introduction of the Home Rule for Ireland Act in April 1912 and another incident which took place in Castledawson, County Londonderry when a member of the Ancient Order of Hibernians snatched a British flag from the hands of a young boy – resulting in rioting.
 When the news spread to Belfast 2,400 Catholics and some 600 Protestant trade unionists were driven (often violently) from their places of work.
+In the 1912 violence, the directors of Harland and Wolff shipyards decided to suspend operations "in view of the brutal assaults on individual workmen and the intimidation of others.".

+Belfast Pogrom

-On The Twelfth (12 July) 1920, a yearly Ulster Protestant celebration, Ulster Unionist Party leader Edward Carson made a speech to thousands of Orangemen in Finaghy, near Belfast.
+On The Twelfth (12 July) 1920 (an annual Ulster Protestant celebration), Ulster Unionist Party leader Edward Carson made a speech to thousands of Orangemen in Finaghy, near Belfast.
 He said "I am sick of words without actions" and he warned the British government that if it refused to adequately protect Unionists from the IRA, they would take matters into their own hands.
 He also linked Irish republicanism with socialism and the Catholic Church.
-Many Catholics asserted that Carson's rhetoric was partly responsible for what they believed was a "pogrom" being carried out against Belfast's Catholic minority.
+Many Catholics asserted that Carson's rhetoric was partly responsible for the start of what they believed was a pogrom being carried out against Belfast's Catholic minority, referring to it as the Belfast Pogrom.
+At this time in Belfast, Catholics made up a quarter of the city's population but accounted for up two-thirds of those killed, they suffered 80% of the property destruction and comprised 80% of refugees.
+Despite the roles played by state forces, particularly the USC, most unionist historians say the term "pogrom" is misleading, claiming the police violence was not co-ordinated.

 On 21 July 1920, when shipyard workers returned after the Twelfth holidays, a meeting of "all Unionist and Protestant workers" was called during lunch hour that day by the Belfast Protestant Association at the Workman and Clarke yard.
 With over 5,000 workers present, speeches were made, demanding the expulsion of all "non-loyal" workers.
-Hours of intimidation and violence followed, in which Loyalists drove 8,000 co-workers from Harland and Wolff, and other shipyards, all of them either Catholics or Protestant labour activists.
+Hours of intimidation and violence followed, in which Loyalists drove 8,000 co-workers from Harland and Wolff other shipyards, industrial sites and several linen mills.
+All of the removed workers were either Catholics or Protestant labour activists.
 Some of them were beaten, or thrown into the water and pelted with rivets as they swam for their lives.

-The expulsion of thousands of Catholic workers from the shipyards was followed by retaliation attacks against Protestant shipyard workers while they were returning home, starting a cycle of communal violence which continued for over two years.
 Three days of rioting followed, in which eleven Catholics and eight Protestants were killed and hundreds of people were wounded.